Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Shred guitar playing spawned a need for new styles of electric guitars and equipment.
-This page concerns two of the persons most responsible for the inception of the style, and the exact guitars those two prefer to use in the present day.
+This page concerns two individuals most responsible for the inception of the style, and the exact guitars used by these performers.

 Edward Lodewijk Van Halen

-Edward Lodewijk Van Halen is a Dutch American musician.
-We often forget that he's an immigrant to the United States because he's been such a huge influence here for so many years.
-His father was a Dutchman, and his mother was born in Indonesia, Eddie has more in the way of globalist credentials than lots of the rest of us do.
-He's certainly a man of the world now.
+Edward Lodewijk Van Halen was a Dutch American musician.
+We often forget that he was an immigrant to the United States because he was such a huge influence here for so many years.
+His father was a Dutchman, and his mother was born in Indonesia.
+Eddie had more in the way of globalist credentials than most of us.
+He was certainly a man of the world.

-Eddie, as he's been known for decades, has the middle name which is the Dutch equivalent of Ludwig, and Ed's dad named him this after Ludwig Van Beethoven.
+Eddie's middle name is the Dutch equivalent of Ludwig, and Ed's dad named him this after Ludwig Van Beethoven.
 Jan Van Halen had been a multi-instrumentalist himself.
 Eddie carried a bit of the tradition on when his first son was born, as he named him Wolfgang, after Mozart.

-From an early age Edward was winning piano competitions.
-The funny thing about this was he was pretending that he could read the music.
-He never learned to read sheet music at all, he learned what he did by sight and by sound.
+From an early age, Edward was winning piano competitions.
+The funny thing about this was that he was pretending that he could read the music.
+He never learned to read sheet music at all.
+He learned what he did by sight and by sound.

-While two hand fingerboard tapping had existed as a technique for a long time, Eddie Van Halen would take the technique and expand it so vastly he may as well have invented it himself, but that was only part of his amazing sound.
+While two-hand fingerboard tapping had existed as a technique for a long time, Eddie Van Halen would take the technique and expand it so vastly that he may as well have invented it himself.
 His unique sense of rhythm and melody were unlike any other before him, and then there was the fast tremolo picking, the use of artificial harmonics, vibrato, serious whammy bar abuse, and effects.

 Steven Siro Vai

 Steven Siro Vai was born in New York as the son of Italian immigrants, and he was well suited towards becoming a musician at an early age.
-At just five years Steve had what he describes as an epiphany just after hitting a couple notes on a piano.
-He had suddenly understood how music worked, and was created.
+At just five years old, Steve had what he describes as an epiphany just after hitting a couple notes on a piano.
+He had suddenly understood how music worked.
 The next year he was introduced to his first guitar.

 Steve didn't stay with Zappa as merely a transcriber for long, soon he was listed in album notes as a stunt guitarist who's guitar parts were impossible.
 Bigger fame was ahead for Steve though, as his instrumentals were being published in the big Guitar magazines.
-Soon, Steve would appear in film as the devil's own guitarist, in Crossroads.
+Soon, Steve would appear in film as the devil's own guitarist in the film Crossroads.